AlphaSerpentis/Discord-Brewer/README.md

 If you ran the command recently, click on the **Revert** button that appears on the last message sent by the bot.
 This will revert all changes made by the bot.

 #### The permissions are wrong/don't make sense!
-Brewer might skip the permissions creation process if it is unable to add them (e.g., insufficient permissions).
+Brew(r) might skip the permissions creation process if it is unable to add them (e.g., insufficient permissions).
 If it does add them, it might not be up-to-date with current available permissions.
-Due to the nature of ChatGPT 3.5 Turbo (the model Brewer will use by default), it may not generate accurate permissions.
+Due to the nature of ChatGPT 3.5 Turbo (the model Brew(r) will use by default), it may not generate accurate permissions.
 This is a known issue and will be tweaked over time.

 #### Brewer didn't rename my NSFW channels?
-Brewer by default will not rename NSFW channels due to OpenAI's restrictions.
+Brew(r) by default will not rename NSFW channels due to OpenAI's restrictions.

 An option will be available to try to rename NSFW channels in the future.